-For various types of steam turbine generator units, the structural shapes of dynamic and static components are complex and changeable, and their amplitude (deformation) is not a single value function of dynamic stress.
+For different types of steam turbine generator units, the shapes of both dynamic and static components are intricate and variable, and their deformation (amplitude) cannot be described by a simple function of dynamic stress.

-Therefore, it is obviously unscientific to make a conclusion on fatigue of these components only based on the vibration amplitude.
+Consequently, it is incorrect to determine the fatigue of these components solely based on the vibration amplitude.

-However, the following experiences can be obtained from the statistical summary of a large number of unit operation experiences.
+Despite this, some insights can be gleaned from the statistical analysis of a large number of unit operational experiences.

 1. Meaning of excessive vibration